"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Psalms 148:8-14 - Fire and hail, snow and clouds; stormy wind, fulfilling His word; mountains and all hills; fruitful trees and all cedars; beasts and all cattle; creeping things and flying fowl; kings of the earth and all peoples; princes and all judges of the earth; both young men and maidens; old men and children.
 Let them praise the name of the LORD, for His name alone is exalted; His glory is above the earth and heaven.
 And He has exalted the horn of His people, the praise of all His saints - of the children of Israel, a people near to Him.
 Praise the LORD!

-In our passage of discussion, we are again shown two aspects of Christ: "Him who sits on the throne," exhibiting His sovereign power, and the sacrificial "Lamb."
+In our passage of discussion, we again see two aspects of Christ: "Him who sits on the throne," exhibiting His sovereign power, and the sacrificial "Lamb."
 Recall from Revelation 5:7, the Father is invisible and Jesus is the only visible form of God there is (Hebrews 1:1-3, Colossians 1:15 & 2:9).
 Therefore, the two forms seen by John are both Jesus, which demonstrates God's omnipresence, while showing us two characteristics of Him.

 Revelation 5:14 - Then the four living creatures said, "Amen!"
 And the twenty-four elders fell down and worshiped Him who lives forever and ever.